4AHMNM-MTIN-2021-G2/101-vraudio-lschatzl/README.md

 This project serves as sample project for spatial audio.
 Explore sound in its basics in virtual reality (VR).

+Game description:
+go through a maze, collecting 3 pickups in different colors; after collecting all 3, go to exit door and press buttons in the order you collected the colors in to get out.

 ### Development platform:
 OS: Windows 10, Game Engine: Unity 2019.1.14f1, Visual Studio 2019, Steam,
 SteamVR 2.5.0 (https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/2.5.0)